pwillard/CBASIC/manual.md

 === Ramdisk & 512k

-If your COC0-3 has 512K of memory installed, {CB} will automatically install 2 RAMDISKREMs as drives 2 & 3.
-These RAMDISKREMs can be used the same as normal disk drives only they are much faster.
+If your COC0-3 has 512K of memory installed, {CB} will automatically install 2 RAMDISK's as drives 2 & 3.
+These RAMDISK's can be used the same as normal disk drives only they are much faster.
 You can use then to: save temporary files or Compile programs to just like a normal disk drive.
 The RAMDISK storage